39 Shopkeepers Fined On Profiteering - UrduPoint

 39 Shopkeepers Fined On Profiteering

-A spokesman for local administration said on Saturday that the magistrates inspected 764 shops in different markets and bazaars of Faisalabad and found dozens of shopkeepers involved in profiteering and overcharging.
+A spokesman for the local administration said on Monday that magistrates inspected 795 shops in different markets and bazaars of Faisalabad and found dozens of shopkeepers involved in profiteering and overcharging.

 The magistrates imposed fine on them and warned that they would be sent behind bars if they did not shun profiteering, he added.